Priyank Pathak, Bali

 Hours: 8:00am – 5:30pm

-Taman Sari Waterfall is located 40 minutes from Ubud.
+Taman Sari Waterfall and Natural Pool is located 40 minutes from Ubud.
 The waterfall itself begins as a single column descending through lush greenery from about 30 metres and then divides into multiple cascades.
 At the base of Taman Sari is a spectacular emerald pool that is ideal for swimming.
 The pathway down to the falls is an easy 100-metre walk and is well built with gravel which stops it from becoming slippery and handrails to keep you steady.
 The amenities are very well thought out, with changing rooms and toilets available and places for your bag and belongings.
 A lot of work has gone into making this a user-friendly experience.
 There is an entry fee of 15,000 IDR (~ $AUD 1.50) per person as a donation to their annual ceremony and public use of the site.
 Bring shoes with a good grip and swimwear so you can enjoy one of Bali’s most beautiful natural pools.

 Best For: Swimming, amenities, lack of crowds